santoshachari/Laravel-Basix-v5.3/readme.md

 ## Laravel 5.3 Basix

 The package contains Laravel 5.3 base version along with many of the commonly used extensions, which have been configured and tested.
 Ideal for working on a new project or testing a plugin.
+NEW: Added Social login, and Multi-Auth as well.

 ## How to install?
 Simply git pull the package and run the command in the folder: